vsimakhin/web-logbook/docker/README.md

 If you disable proxying (grey cloud), you will need to manage your own TLS certificates inside Kubernetes (e.g., using cert-manager).

-- After updating your configuration file as needed, deploy your app
+- After updating your configuration file as needed, deploy your app:
 ```bash
 kubectl apply -f logbook.yaml
 ```